darkf/darkfo/README.md

 - Run `python buildPRO.py`

+- If you want sound, run `python convertAudio.py`.
+You'll need the `acm2wav` tool.

 - Copy over a map from `data/maps/` such as `GECKSETL.map` into `maps/`

 - Run `python fo2map.py maps/GECKSETL.map` (or whichever map you've chosen.)

-- Edit the `MAP_NAME` in `play.html` to the name of your map (sans the `.map` extension.)
+- Browse to `http://localhost/play.html?mapname`, where `mapname` is the extensionless name of a converted map (e.g. `gecksetl`).

-- Browse to `http://localhost/play.html`.
 If all went well, it should display your map.
 If not, check the JavaScript console for errors.

+Review `config.ts` for engine options.